stla/EigenR/cran-comments.md

 This is a resubmission.
 As shown on the CRAN results page, the installation failed on Windows 32 bits, it threw the error message "cc1plus.exe: out of memory".
 My C++ code was made of a unique file.
-I splitted it in numerous small files.
+I splitted it into numerous small files.
 I tested the 32 bits installation on my laptop, and it has been successful.